 Weddings are super expensive any way you cut it.
 Just mention the word and the cost skyrockets.
 To have a nice wedding on the more traditional side there are certain things that you can’t negotiate or cut corners on.
-For me, a beautiful venue was super important and so was the food and alcohol served.
 This is a guide on how to cut cost while still having the wedding you’ve dreamed of.

 Let Family and Friends Help You– Friends and family alike will offer to do things along the way as a wedding gift.
 Now is the time to take the helping hand and embrace in it.
 The more you can check off your list, the better.

 Save on Flowers and Wedding Decor- With the help of friends you can save over $1K on flowers by making your own table arrangement and bridal party bouquets.
 Costco sells bulk flowers at great prices, for example, 50 roses for $39.99.
 Use 6-8 flowers per arrangement and add greenery from your local florist, try Variegated Pitt with Caspia.
 The Dollar Store sells glass cylinder or fishbowl vases… voilà!
 Another great option is to get seasonal, pre-arranged bouquets from Trader Joe’s.
 For the groomsman and special women in your life, Costco sells corsages and boutonnieres, 16 of them in any assortment, for $99.00.
 Small votive candles are a great low-cost option that add to any table decor, place them everywhere you can!

 Cut the Cake– While many wedding cakes can be grandiose, this is an area to trim costs.
 Do so by purchasing your cake at Publix Bakery.
 For my wedding size of 85 people, I got a 2 tier cake plus a 1/2 flat sheet that the kitchen cut ahead of time.
 Publix delivers the cake day of, their cake is always delicious and costs half the price.